Neuanlage, Saskatchewan

-Neuanlage is a hamlet in the Canadian province of Saskatchewan.
+Neuanlage is a hamlet in the Province of Saskatchewan, Canada.

 Demographics

 In the 2021 Census of Population conducted by Statistics Canada, Neuanlage had a population of 571 living in 174 of its 178 total private dwellings, a change of from its 2016 population of 522.
 With a land area of 1.99 km2, it had a population density of in 2021.

+2025 downburst and tornado

+A significant downburst that occurred on 20 August 2025 at 8:35 PM CST (2:35 UTC) caused significant damage to the town, uplifting trees, taking down powerlines, tearing off chunks of roofs, and wiping a single-car garage clean off of its slab, leaving a boat and some debris around.
+This storm hit the localities of Gruenthal, Blumenthal, and Neuanlage.
+This significant storm caused a downburst, gustnado, and a tornado that hit Buffer Lake.